-Chatting with us on her way home from the set, Sher curses when the chicken wings in her passenger seat slide off the seat — the first of many indications that she is, quite possibly, our spirit animal.
+I mean, it's been a couple of years since we talked to her, but the fact that she was chatting with us on her way home from the set and started cussing when the chicken wings in her passenger seat slid off the seat will be permanently lodged in our brains (in the best way).
+It was just the first of many indications that she is, quite possibly, a kindred spirit.

 "I would say it's maybe my best quality, that I have emergency hot wings in my car," she said.
 "You just never know."

-It is this first glimpse of Sher — funny, unpretentious, honest — that hints a common thread may exist between her and the awkward, but relentlessly optimistic, character she's been playing on The Middle since 2009 (and for which she won a Critics' Choice Award in 2013).
+It was that first glimpse of Sher — funny, unpretentious, honest — that hinted how a common thread may exist between her and the awkward but relentlessly optimistic character she's been playing on The Middle since 2009 (and for which she won a Critics' Choice Award in 2013).

 Like Sue, Sher tends to operate at full throttle... even while idling.

-"I used to be very hindered or inhibited or whatever and then I was like, 'Screw that!
+"I used to be very hindered or inhibited or whatever, and then I was like, 'Screw that!
 No, that is A-OK, and I am going to be me.
-You can do you," she told us.
+You can do you,'" she told us.
 "I sort of allowed myself to feel happiness and be optimistic.
-People like to shut ya down, and people like to tell you you're being ridiculous."
+People like to shut you down, and people like to tell you you're being ridiculous."

 Sher doesn't dwell on the negative, though.

 Although she does find it discouraging that woman-on-woman bashing is so prevalent today, she thinks more in terms of change.
 "It doesn't make me mad, it makes me all the more motivated," she said.
 "I feel like, 'You know what?
 We're not done yet, and it's OK.'"

 Women supporting each other — and men supporting women — is important to Sher, who has long been a self-proclaimed feminist.
 When we broach the subject, it's obvious that she is ready to sink her teeth into the topic.